 Casualty and other: Casualty and other expense includes expenses for personal injuries, environmental, freight and property damage, insurance, bad debt, operating taxes, and travel expenses.
-These expenses increased by \$19 million, or 31%, in the second quarter and \$12 million, or 8%, in the first half of 2012 when compared to the same periods in 2011.
-The increases were mainly due to increased environmental expenses and an increase in the liability for U.S. personal injury claims pursuant to an actuarial study.
+These expenses increased by \$4 million, or 5%, in the first quarter of 2013 when compared to the same quarter in 2012.
+The increase was mainly due to higher legal claims and personal injury expense, which were partly offset by lower loss and damage claims.